serpent213/clojexcms/README.md

 When you see the line `Successfully compiled "resources/public/js/backend/app.js" in 21.36 seconds.`, you're ready to go.
 Browse to [`http://localhost:10555`](http://localhost:10555) and enjoy.

+To shut down the server, open the connections panel and disconnect from clojexcms.

+### External Browser Connection

+If you want to connect an external browser to Light Table, you need to find out the current port, which changes with each start of Light Table.
+Open the connections panel, select *Browser (External)* and insert the displayed port number into `env/dev/clj/clojexcms/dev.clj`.
+Reevaluate the function or restart the server.

 ## Server Startup via REPL

 Open a terminal and type `lein repl` to start a Clojure REPL (interactive prompt).